 Unfortunately, planning and scheduling and budgeting are a major part of being a parent.
 It’s totally lame.
 But planning is what separates man from the animals.
 It’s what makes you an adult.
 It’s when you are forced to constantly look ahead and consider the future.
 And not just the future of your own life, but the future of other people’s lives.
 Endless potential trajectories require countless contingencies.
 Once you start factoring other people into your life, it becomes a logistical nightmare – times infinity when you have kids!

 Over-planned parenthood is your everyday reality when you become a parent.
 In the early years, it was not such a big deal.
-When your kids aren’t yet in school, they don’t have a ton of extracurricular activities unless you count doctor’s visits and play dates.
+When your kids aren’t yet in school, they don’t have tons of extracurricular activities unless you count doctor’s visits and the occasional play date.
 They are still pretty easy, relatively speaking.
 That changes fast.

 So right now, let’s focus on the most important thing: vacation!